 Don't live with a misdiagnosis dear Christian.
 But know about true faith!
-Saint Paul wrote in Galatians 2:20: "And the life I now live...I live by faith in the Son of God, who loved me and gave himself for me."
+Saint Paul wrote in Galatians 2:20:"And the life I now live...I live by faith in the Son of God, who loved me and gave himself for me."
 We are called to live by faith.

 Make sure you don't miss what this is.
 And if you have an "ah-hah" moment for the first time about faith, don't let your pride mess with you.
 The important thing is to be clear today.
-Let me borrow an explanatory summary from one of my favorite living theologians Alister McGrath:
+Here's an explanatory summary from Alister McGrath in which he breaks down three distinct aspects of faith: